DevFaded/IncognitoV2/README.md

   IncognitoV2 no longer includes a built‑in execution bridge—you’ll need to implement your own.

 - **DataModel & Offsets**
-  You’ll need to update its methods and class offsets—many of which you can get from the decompiled Roblox 2016 client.
+  You’ll need to update its methods and class offsets, many of which you can get from the decompiled Roblox 2016 client.

 - **Unfinished Leak**
   This is an early, unfinished build.
 Expect bugs, incomplete features, and patches.

-## Learning & Contribution
+## Learning

-This repo is intended as a learning resource—study the implementation, compare to the 2016 Roblox internals, and improve safely.
-Your pull requests are welcome, but please:
+This repo is intended as a learning resource—study the implementation.

-1. Fork the repo.
-2. Create a branch for your changes (e.g. `add-exec-bridge`).
-3. Submit a Pull Request with your updates.

 ## Disclaimer